director-counsel and president of the NAACP Legal Defense and Educational Fund.

 TED SHAW: Well, two points.
 One is that school districts around this country routinely assign students to school, and most school assignments are not done on a voluntary basis, that is to say, with choice, although school districts are increasing choice opportunities.
 But the phenomenon that he’s talking about is part of the most uncontroversial desegregation efforts.
 And that is to say, if you have majority to minority transfer provisions like school districts did, that allowed students, if their race is in the majority, to transfer to schools in which they were in a minority, that was integrative.

 And they did not allow the opposite, that is, segregative assignments.
 That’s the principle here.
 If an assignment is going to be segregative, then they may say no, because we value integrated education.
 That’s an assignment that’s not available to you, make another choice that is integrative.
-If it’s integrative, then it’s okay.
+If it’s integrative, then it’s OK.
 So, it is not based upon the belief that any student is inferior.
 It doesn’t stigmatize.
 It’s about trying to maintain integrated education.
 And frankly, you can’t do it any other way.

 AMY GOODMAN: Todd Gaziano of Heritage Foundation, your response?